 Laura earned a B.A. from Concordia University-Wisconsin in 2007.
-During her nine years in education, she has taught grades 5-8 at Salem.
+During her time in education, she has taught grades 5-8 at Salem.
 She most enjoys “…the kids!
 They can be challenging, but they are so much fun to talk to and work with.”
 She thinks Salem is special because of “the AMAZING staff!
 Everyone is so dedicated to making Salem a great place to learn and grow.
 They truly care about the success of each student.
 God is quite evident and is doing good things here at Salem.”
 Mrs. Frank’s favorite Bible verse is Psalm 46:10, “Be still and know that I am God”.
-During the school year, Mrs. Frank helps with the Yearbook, Academic Team, NLSW, planning Team Meetings and Veteran’s Day Committee.
-Laura is married to Peter and they welcomed their first child, Sawyer, in October, 2012 and their second child, Melody, in August 2015.
+During the school year, Mrs. Frank leads Faith Families, creates the yearbook, and is the Sunday School Superintendent.
+She and her husband Peter have two kids, Sawyer & Melody.

 Mrs. Bair received her B.S. in Education from McKendree University and completed the Colloquy Program through Concordia University- Chicago.
-In her sixteenth year of teaching, Cori is thrilled to be starting her fourth year at Salem.
+In her seventeenth year of teaching, Cori is thrilled to be starting her fourth year at Salem.
 Cori is married to Garet, a computer analyst.
-They have two daughters: McKenna (14 years old) and Ryenne (10 years old).
+They have two daughters: McKenna and Ryenne .
 In her spare time, Cori loves to get lost in a great novel – either reading one, or writing one of her own.
 Cori’s favorite Bible verse is Psalm 139:13-14 “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”